sebastian-griego/BetterFFTW/README.md

 ## Credits

 BetterFFTW is built on top of [PyFFTW](https://github.com/pyFFTW/pyFFTW), which provides Python bindings to the [FFTW C library](http://www.fftw.org/).
-We're grateful to the maintainers of these excellent projects.
+I am grateful to the maintainers of these excellent projects.

 ## License